Double Diamond design process highlighting key project phases.

 busk.town

-busk.town is a platform that empowers musicians, singers, and bands by providing tools for accurate chord viewing, seamless setlist management, and real-time collaboration to enhance live performances.
-I was tasked with redesigning the platform’s UX/UI, designing the UX/UI for new features, and creating a new brand identity along with a set of brand collateral, all backed by user research.
+busk.town is a platform that empowers musicians, singers, and bands by providing tools for accurate chord viewing and enhanced live performance management.
+I was tasked with redesigning the platform’s UX/UI, developing new features, and creating a cohesive brand identity, all backed by user research.

 Visit the site (in development):